aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_getbestbound.rst

 .. note::

-    -  This function has only meaning for solver sessions with a corresponding generated mathematical program that has model type MIP, MIQP or MIQCP.
+    -  This function can be used for GMPs with model type MIP, MIQP or MIQCP.

+    -  This function can also be used for GMPs solved with BARON, regardless of the model type.

+    -  This function can also be used for GMPs with model type QP that are solved with CPLEX, if the CPLEX option *Solution Target* is set to 'Search for global optimum's.

+    -  This function can also be used for GMPs with model type QP or QCP that are solved with GUROBI 9.0 or higher, if the GUROBI option *Nonconvex Strategy* is set to 'Translate'.

 .. seealso::